 It was difficult.
 Competing as a female in what was then still a very new sport and one that was not very popular was tough.
 You’ve got the financial pressures that often stop females from competing for a long time but I was very entrepreneurial and found ways to raise funds through corporate sponsorship and other fund-raising opportunities.
 Not only did I have to perform at a high level but I also had to work hard to be able to fund travelling around the world for twenty years to compete.

-You mentioned the fact that many female athletes struggle to attract the funding which allows them to continue competing – how difficult was it for you to give up on a physiotherapy degree in pursuit of the Olympic dream?
+How difficult was it for you to give up on a physiotherapy degree in pursuit of the Olympic dream?